civican/legisinfo/42-1/bills/C-75/bill_text.md

   **(2)** Subsection 742.3(2) of the Act is amended by adding the following after paragraph (a.2):

-    abstain from communicating, directly or indirectly, with any victim, witness or other person identified in the order or from going to any place or geographic area specified in the order, except in accordance with any specified conditions that the justice considers necessary;
+    abstain from communicating, directly or indirectly, with any victim, witness or other person identified in the order or from going to any place or geographic area specified in the order, except in accord­ance with any specified conditions that the justice considers necessary;

 ### Section 304